-- Break the Cutie: Candide is chased from the castle where he lived his entire live before that, sees several people die and observes the misery in the world, all of which wear away more and more at his sense of optimism.
+- Break the Cutie: Candide is chased from the castle where he had lived his entire life, sees several people die, and observes the misery in the world, all of which wear away more and more at his sense of optimism.

 Brought be to this gilded cage.

 Born to higher things,